michaelscotthurley/interview-questions/readme.md

   by offering visually appealing, effective solutions to daily problems or inconveniences.

 * What is a recent technical challenge you experienced and how did you solve it?
+*

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+*   My primary concern is to build apps with the end user in mind.
+I believe that all of these disciplines touches the user's experience, albeit in different ways.
+Security is a primary concern, particularly if apps involve collecting sensitive data.
+I use technologies such as Bcrypt or Facebook OAuth to handle the hashing of user passwords so that they're never stored in plain text.
+*   UI is important, because even the fastest, most efficient application is worthless if user's don't understand how to use it.
+Therefore I aim for clean, simple designs with clear, concise instructions if needed, and obvious, easy to spot navigation.
+*   For performance, technology and maintainability, I take into consideration the size of the application that I am bulding to pick the best tool for the job.
+I try to keep my code effecient and DRY.
+Additionally, I comment my code so that another dev can quickly spot code that handles different functionality.
+I also adhere to standards in naming conventions of files and folders so that my app remains organized.

 * Talk about your preferred development environment.
-  I prefer to work in on Apple systems in OS X. For code writing, I prefer to use Sublime Text.
-As for programming languages, I feel most comfortable working with Javascript and jQuery.
+  I prefer to work in on Apple systems in OS X. My preferred text editor is Sublime Text.
+As for programming languages, I feel most comfortable working in Javascript or a library such as jQuery.
+As for full-stack web applications, I find the MEAN stack equal parts challenging and rewarding.

 * Which version control systems are you familiar with?
   I am proficient working with Git and Github.
 I have used both these local and remote tools for version control in both individual and collaborative projects.

 * Can you describe your workflow when you create a web page?
   I first define the purpose of the web page or the problem that I am attempting to solve.
 I then develop user stories that help guide the outline of the core functionality of the site.
 From there, I wireframe how the site will visually look.
 After those steps, I decide which technologies I will need to accomplish the completion of the project (i.e. Is this a front-end application or full-stack?
-Is there an API avilable that could be helpful to populate data for site)
+Is there an API avilable that could be helpful to populate data for site).
+I then go about building the "bare bones" of the site.
+This coudld be as simple as a three file front-end single page website or a fullstack application.
+From there I go about implementing the wireframed design, seek feedback on usability and adjust as needed.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
+*   I would combine the stylesheets into one file and uses comments to seperate the different style sheets.

 * Can you describe the difference between progressive enhancement and graceful degradation?
+*   Both are approaches to building a website.
+Progressive enhancement starts with building functionality first for older web browsers and adding functionality that will automatically be enabled by modern browsers.
+Graceful degradation is a process by which the website is developed with modern browser features in mind, but it also "degrades gracefully" to older browsers so that maximum functionality is maintained.
+Both approaches should ultimately get to the same result for the end user.

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).